mattiapomelli/countrip/README.md

 # Countrip
-An Interactive Map showing statistics and information about countries coming [REST Countries API](https://restcountries.eu/ "REST Countries")
+An Interactive Map that displays statistics and information about countries coming from [REST Countries API](https://restcountries.eu/ "REST Countries")